dcaglar/ecommerce-platform-kotlin/docs/architecture.md

 - **Kafka Transaction Boundary**: Each consumer invocation is wrapped in `KafkaTxExecutor`
   - Commit: Offset + all published events (atomic)
   - Abort: Offset not committed, all published events not visible
-- **Journal Entry Persistence**: Each entry is inserted independently (no DB transaction wrapping all 5 entries)
-  - Rationale: Individual entry failures should not prevent partial success
+- **Journal Entry Persistence**: Entries processed sequentially within `postLedgerEntriesAtomic()` with `@Transactional`
+  - Transaction wrapping controlled by Spring `@Transactional` on adapter
+  - **Duplicate Detection Behavior**: When duplicate is detected, processing stops for entire batch
+  - Rationale: Batch integrity maintained - either all entries succeed or processing stops on duplicate
-- **Partial Failure Behavior**: If entry N fails, entries 0 to N-1 are already persisted
+- **Batch Failure Behavior**: If duplicate detected at entry N, entries 0 to N-1 were already persisted
-  - Cannot be rolled back (outside Kafka tx, independent inserts)
+  - Cannot be rolled back (already committed)
-  - On retry: Duplicate entries return `0L`, only new entries get IDs
+  - On retry: Duplicate entries detected, processing stops at first duplicate
+  - Remaining entries from original batch are not processed
-- **Event Consistency**: `LedgerEntriesRecorded` only published after all entries persisted
+- **Event Consistency**: `LedgerEntriesRecorded` only published after batch processing completes (success or duplicate detection)

 #### Traceability & Observability